Print Think 2018 Italy:

 Alessandro Fornaci, a native Roman artist and printmaker, comes from a long line of professional printers.
 As the inheritor of such deep printing roots, Mr. Fornaci has extended and indeed expanded the printmaking traditions of Rome through the founding of Stamperia del Tevere, a center for experimental research and a hub for contemporary printmaking activity in the heart of Rome’s Trastevere neighborhood.
 Recently, Stamperia del Tevere expanded its operations to include a community print shop in the Corviale public housing block, southwest of the city center, a major development in boosting the accessibility of print media to wider public.
 Mr. Fornaci has exhibited his work throughout Italy and Europe and has participated in numerous conferences, lectures, and workshops to promote printmaking and the graphic arts in Rome.

 Devin Kovach, Printmaking, Temple University Rome, Conference Director

-Hester Stinnett, Printmaking, Tyler School of Art, Conference Coordinator
+Hester Stinnett, Printmaking, Tyler School of Art and Architecture, Conference Coordinator

 For more information contact: